ibm-cloud-docs/power-iaas/vpn-connections.md

 You can configure your VPN to connect to your on-premises network by following these steps in the Power Virtual Server CLI or API.

 1. Create an IKE Policy, see [Creating IKE and IPsec policies](/docs/power-iaas-cli-plugin?topic=power-iaas-VPN-connections#creating-IKE-policies).
-2. Create an IPSec Policy, see [Creating IKE and IPsec policies](/docs/power-iaas-cli-plugin?topic=power-iaas-VPN-connections#creating-IKE-policies).
+2. Create an IPsec Policy, see [Creating IKE and IPsec policies](/docs/power-iaas-cli-plugin?topic=power-iaas-VPN-connections#creating-IKE-policies).
-3. Create a VPN connection, , see [Creating VPN connections](/docs/power-iaas-cli-plugin?topic=power-iaas-VPN-connections#creating-VPN-connections).
+3. Create a VPN connection, see [Creating VPN connections](/docs/power-iaas-cli-plugin?topic=power-iaas-VPN-connections#creating-VPN-connections).
-4. Configure your on-premise IPSec Gateway enduring IKE Policy, IPSec Policy, and VPN Connection parameters that are compatible.
+4. Configure your on-premises IPsec Gateway enduring IKE Policy, IPsec Policy, and VPN Connection parameters that are compatible.

 ### Configuring the on-premises VPN gateway
 {: #configure-onpremise-vpngateway}